kalekundert/autoprop/README.rst

      called earlier than you would normally expect).

   3. Any method decorated with ``@autoprop.refresh`` is called.
-This can be used to catch changes that would not otherwise be detected, e.g. changs to mutable objects.
+This can be used to catch changes that would not otherwise be detected, e.g. changes to mutable objects.

 - ``class``: Similar to ``object``, but ``@autoprop.refresh`` will work even when applied to class methods and static methods.
 This is not the default because it adds some overhead and is not often necessary.

-- ``property``: Properties are recalculated when first accessed after their own setter or deleter method has been called (whether directly or indirectly via a parameter).
-This is useful for properties that don't depend on any other properties or object attributes.

 - ``dynamic``: Properties are recalculated every time they are accessed.
 Note that ``@autoprop.dynamic`` is an alias for